 Bill Allows Medicare to Negotiate Lower Drug Prices and Caps Out-of-Pocket Spending on Medications for Seniors

-Earlier today the House voted to pass the Inflation Reduction Act of 2022, a bill that includes several key provisions to lower the prices of prescription drugs.
-AARP New Hampshire thanks Representatives Kuster and Pappas for supporting this critical legislation that will bring real relief for seniors.
-The bill now goes to President Biden for his signature.
+Earlier today the Senate voted to pass the Inflation Reduction Act of 2022, a bill that includes several key provisions to lower the prices of prescription drugs.
+AARP New Hampshire thanks Senators Shaheen and Hassan for supporting this critical legislation and moving one step closer to real relief for seniors.

 The Inflation Reduction Act includes key AARP priorities that will go a long way to lower drug prices and out-of-pocket costs.
 AARP fought for provisions in the bill that will: